NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

 Disability Certificate for NEET Counselling 2025

-The applicants can take the NEET counselling 2025 under the PwD category, and they must provide a disability certificate confirmed by a legally recognised medical authority.
+The applicants can take NEET counselling 2025 under the PwD category, and they must provide a disability certificate confirmed by a legally recognised medical authority.
 According to the Rights of Persons with Disabilities Act of 2016, PwD certificate must prove that the participant has a 40% or greater handicap.
 For more details, refer to clause 6.3 of the CBSE's AIPMT/NEET details Bulletin for Admission to MBBS/BDS Courses.
-Medical Counselling Committee has designated specific centres across the country that are authorized to provide such certificates.
+Medical Counselling Committee has designated specific centres across the country that are authorised to provide such certificates.

 After receiving their PwD certificate, applicants must upload it throughout the NEET 2025 counselling registration procedure.
 There is no additional PH document provided by any other Authority/Hospital will be accepted.
 Participants are recommended to check the allotted college's information for any further documents that may be required by the college.